 Gymnosperms are plants that develop exposed or naked seeds.
 These include the coniferous plants such as fir, pine and spruce.
 Ginkgo and the tropical cycads are also gymnosperms.

-Modern plant taxonomy is based on a system developed by the Swedish physician Carl von Linné, who is also known as Linneaus.
+Modern plant taxonomy is based on a system developed by the Swedish physician and botanist Carl von Linné, who later changed his name to Carlos Linneaus.
 His classification is based on the flowers and reproductive parts of a plant.
 Because these are the parts of a plant least influenced by environmental changes, this system has been found to be the best.

 Grouping plants with similar botanical structure helps us to understand how they are related to one another.
 Close relatives often have similar pest problems.
 Botanical similarities may also show, for example, how long certain plants can be expected to live and why they react as they do to certain conditions.
 In addition, their botanical, Latin or "proper" names help to avoid confusion when the same or similar common names exist for different plants.